-In July 2018, the Company entered into a \$9,250,000 loan, which is secured by a deed of trust and assignment of leases and rents of a hotel property in Chandler, Arizona.
-Upon entering into the loan, \$500,000 of the loan proceeds were placed into an operating reserve account (the "Operating Reserve"), \$131,010 of the loan proceeds were placed into a reserve account to be drawn against and pay for the property improvement plan required by the franchisor (the "PIP Reserve"), and \$300,000 of the loan proceeds were placed into a reserve account to be drawn against and pay interest on the loan (the "Interest Reserve").
-The Interest Reserve and Operating Reserve have a floor of \$50,000 and \$100,000, respectively, where if the balance falls below the floor, the Company is required to fund the reserves back to their original amounts.
-As of December 31, 2019 and 2018, the balance of the Operating Reserve, PIP Reserve, and Interest Reserve were \$400,000, \$80,978, and \$107,627, respectively, which are included in restricted cash on the accompanying consolidated balance sheets.
-The loan requires monthly interest-only payments and matures in August 2020 withan option to extend the maturity date up to twelve months, subject to certain terms and conditions.
-The interest rate on the loan is equal to 1-month LIBOR plus 6.00%, resulting in a rate of 8.00% as of December 31, 2019, with a floor rate of 8.00%.
+In July 2018, the Company entered into a \$9.3 million loan, which is secured by a deed of trust and assignment of leases and rents of a hotel property in Chandler, Arizona.
+Upon entering into the loan, \$0.9 million of the loan proceeds were placed into reserve accounts to be drawn against and pay for operating expenses (the "Operating Reserve"), pay for the property improvement plan required by the franchisor (the "PIP Reserve"), and pay interest on the loan (the "Interest Reserve").
+The Interest Reserve and Operating Reserve have a floor of \$0.1 million, respectively, where if the balance falls below the floor, the Company is required to fund the reserves back to their original amounts.
+At December 31, 2020 and 2019, the balance held in reserves related to the loan agreement were \$0.2 million and \$0.6 million, respectively, which are included in Restricted cash on the accompanying consolidated balance sheets.
+The loan requires monthly interest-only payments and matures in August 2020 withan option to extend the original principal indebtedness.
+In June 2020, the Company exercised its option to extend the original maturity date of the loan to August 2021 and paid a fee in the amount of \$0.1 million.
+The interest rate on the loan is equal to 1-month LIBOR plus 6.00%, with a floor rate of 8.00%, resulting in a rate of 8.00% as of December 31, 2020.
 The loan is guaranteed by the Company.